WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 He was still getting used to the neural implants that corded their way up his arm and into his brain.
 It was a hand that did not feel like a hand.
 Like he had stuck his arm in a garbage disposal and the metal thing that had clamped down had suddenly become his hand.

 Between the pain, the phantom sensations of the missing limb, and the unintuitive way in which the robotics responded, it felt alien.
 Foreign.
 Unnatural.
 It was a reminder.
+&nbsp;

 Weeks before they had spotted a foreign ship moving along the edge of one of their borders.
 SCVsUnion was on patrol.
 He had clear orders from Lt.
 Colonel xEEVEEx to engage any ship that trespassed on Wolfpack territory.

-> "Sir, we have identified the ship.
+"Sir, we have identified the ship.
 It's a class 9 pirate.
 Hypnosia of Elder Drivers."

 SCVsUnion snorted.
 Elder Drivers?
 One of the newer alliances.
 Slowly growing in power.
 Carving off larger and larger pieces of the galaxy, and growing more and more hungry every day.

 Couple of upstarts getting pretty full of themselves.
 Now they dared to cut into Wolfpack territory?

-> "They're a nobody.
+"They're a nobody.
 Destroy them.
 Follow standard attack procedures.
 I'll be in my quarters.
 Find me when the battle is finished."
+&nbsp;

 From the moment SCVsUnion stepped off the bridge, everything went wrong.